 Airborne IPS System Functions

 The Airborne IPS System comprises a number of functions that have a significant effect outside of the system itself.
+These functions are functionally described in Section §3.

 Mobility

 As shown above, the airborne IPS system connects to one or more radio based bearers which will change depending on the current flight phase.
 Such transitions bay occur at the edge of Flight Information Regions or as the aircraft transitions from one type of airspace to another or when the aircraft takes off or lands.
 Even within a block of airspace, the available communications channels may change resulting in a change of technology or provider.